 Find Cheap Health Insurance Quotes in Your Area

-Which type of care you end up with will depend upon how involved your treatment needs to be as well as the additional resources that may be required to deliver it.
+The type of care you receive will depend on how involved your treatment needs to be and the additional resources that may be required to deliver it.

-Over half of all inpatient hospital admissions come through the emergency room department.
-Health insurance plans break out emergency room vs. inpatient facility care when it comes to your share of the costs.
+More than half of all inpatient hospital admissions come through the emergency room department.
+Health insurance plans break out emergency room versus inpatient facility care when it comes to your share of the costs.
 In some plans, the copays for emergency room services are waived if the patient is then admitted to the hospital.

-For the purposes of insurance, most outpatient care is broken out based on the type of service provided (Primary Care Physician, Specialist, Mental Health, etc.).
-Outpatient surgery is one area that is specifically identified, and describes your share of costs should you need a procedure or operation that does not require overnight admission at the facility.
+Your share of costs depend on the type of care you receive.
 Like inpatient treatments, the costs associated with the facility itself and the physician/surgeon performing the procedure are often treated as two different coverage benefits.

 So how do inpatient and outpatient care differ, and why is this important to patients?
-As we mentioned, outpatient vs. inpatient care is determined by whether a doctor writes an order to admit patients formally into their hospital.
-If he writes the order, and patients get admitted, then the medical service will be considered inpatient.
-This in turn has a large impact on how much you as a health insurance policyholder wind up paying after receiving your medical services.
-In terms of the cost difference, inpatient care tends to be more expensive than outpatient services, as we will explain below.
+As we mentioned, outpatient vs. inpatient care is determined by whether a doctor writes an order to admit a patient formally into their hospital.
+If the doctor writes the order and the patient gets admitted, then the medical service will be considered inpatient.

 How much does inpatient care cost?

-To give you an idea of how expensive inpatient care can be, here is an analysis of inpatient expenses per day at hospitals in states across the country.
+To give you an idea of how expensive inpatient care can be, check out this analysis of inpatient expenses per day at hospitals in states across the country.